syrianarchive/syrianarchive-investigations/investigations/The-Khan-Sheikhoun-Chemical-Attack.md

 ---
 layout: investigation.html
-title: The Khan Sheikhoun Chemical Attack, The Evidence So Far
+title: "The Khan Sheikhoun Chemical Attack, The Evidence So Far"
 date: 2017-04-05
-desc: An investigation about The Khan Sheikhoun Chemical Attack
+desc: "An investigation about The Khan Sheikhoun Chemical Attack"
 image: /assets/17758314_1889429741270586_450301894920766305_o.width-800.png
 ---
 On Tuesday April 4th 2017, videos and images emerged from sources within Syria showing what is claimed to be a chemical weapon attack that targeted [Al Sheikhun][1] south of Idlib.